 There are several customer exit survey examples available online.
 To help you get started capturing cancellation reasons and Jobs to Be Done, we made our customer exit survey script available:

-More on Customer Exit Surveys
+More on Customer Cancellation Surveys

 - Unlocking the Path to Negative Churn